BiznessFish/wikipedia-scrape-to-sql-project/README.md

 # Explanation

-This is an example project to demonstrate web-scraping from Wikipedia.
-A sqlite3 database is used in place of a database connection.
+This is an example project to demonstrate web-scraping [a page on Wikipedia](https://en.wikipedia.org/wiki/Atlantic_hurricane_season).
+Let's say we are interested in getting all of the data for hurricanes that we have available, and want to store them in a SQL database.*

+*A sqlite3 database is used in place of an actual database.

 The HTML file provided was obtained using `curl`: